Jawabiscuit/obsidian-templates/chat/add-vocal-inflection.md

 ---
+system_commands:
-system_commands: ['Take the transcript and use Markdown fomatting like bold, italic, etc. for inflection, or body language that was lost in speech to text.
-Accent: American English']
+    - "Take the transcript and use Markdown fomatting like bold, italic, etc. for inflection, or body language that was lost in speech to text.
+Accent: American English"
 temperature: 0.0
 top_p: 1
 max_tokens: 300